etobi/Typo3ExtensionUtils/README.md

 ## Features

+* √ "check for updates" and "selfupdate"
 * √ Upload an extension by given path to the TER (TYPO3 Extension Repository)
+* √ display extension and version informations from TER
+* √ download an extension from TER as t3x
 * (coming) Delete an extension in a certain version from TER
 * (coming) Update the MD5 sums in ext_emconf.php
 * √ Extract extension from a .t3x file